CedrickDeco/react-admin/README.md

 # React + TypeScript + Vite

 # Dashboard Admin

-Ce projet est un tableau de bord d'administration construit avec React, React-Admin et Recharts.
+This project is an administration dashboard built with React, React-Admin and Recharts.

-## Fonctionnalités :
+## Features :
 - Create a React Admin application using the React Admin framework.
 - Customize the default List view for posts.
 - Customize the default theme of the React Admin application.